blktheta/data-structures-and-algorithms/README.md

 Explore all theoretical and techinical aspects of each topic in **Data Structures and Algortihms** by reading the project [Wiki][repo_wiki_url].

 ## 🔧 Usage
-Pick a topic of interest and navigate to the respective python file(s).
+Pick a topic of interest then navigate to its wiki page and the respective python file(s).
 Read the `docstring` for basic summarization and run the code to validate the information.
+For more in-depth explenation of the data structures and algorithms read the wiki.

 ## ⭐️ Project assistance
 If you want to say **thank you** or/and support a lone developers journey: